Thursday, May 30, 2024

 Charles Edward Thomas-- Farmer, Deputy Sheriff and County Treasurer

-Charles and Betty Thomas
+Charles Edward Thomas

 Charles Edward Thomas was born on February 27, 1922 in Trigg County, Kentucky.
 He was the second of two children born to Starkie Thomas and Mattie Maud Sumner Thomas.
 Starkie was a native of Trigg County, Kentucky and worked as a farmer.
 He was named after his grandfather, Starkie Thomas, who was a son of James Thomas.
 Mattie was also a native of Trigg County, worked as a homemaker, and was a descendant of Drewry Bridges.
 Charles’ only sibling was a sister, Nella Mae Thomas, who was born and died on July 12, 1920.